-The year 2015 will be remembered as the year of the underdogs because of the feat that 3D Robotics, a California based startup, was likely to pull off: they were threatening to become the market leaders in consumer drone industry.
-They had managed to garner tremendous support among the drone enthusiasts and their flagship device known as the Solo had been a super duper hit.
+The year 2015 will be remembered as the year of the DJI collaboration because of the feat that 3D Robotics, a California based startup, was likely to pull off: they were threatening to become the market leaders in consumer drone industry.
+They had managed to garner tremendous support among the drone enthusiasts and DJI collaborates with their flagship device known as the Solo.
 To all our disappointment, 3D Robotics was not able to live up to the hype and their performance as well as sales plummeted last year; leaving them with no option but to forsake the consumer drone market.

 The American consumers are still waiting for an American made drone that will rule the roost.
 GoPro is still adamant that their Karma drones are going to make it big in the days to come in spite of the fact that their devices succumbed to a recall last year owing to a certain hardware glitch.
 The Solo drone is also back in contention as an open source platform that can be used by any hacker or drone junkie to try out new things.
 Simultaneously, enterprises such as the drone racing league have developed top of the line hardware that has set new world records.

 [irp posts=”9902″ name=”DJI’s New Drone Works Efficiently in Harsh Weather Conditions”]

 Currently, DJI collaborates with their closed operating system and vertical integration, are the entrenched market leaders.
 But that is likely to change in the coming days as more and more competitors enter the market and consumers look for diversity in their flying cameras.
 Anderson opines that the history of this industry reverberates the fact that competition has been an inherent truth to it, and both the open and closed approaches always had their own benefits.
 We might expect the Android of UAVs to comie from a relatively unknown background.